LEANNA MAE .ORG

 • Make connections with non-doula birth workers such as childbirth educators, lactation professionals, and photographers who do birth or maternity/newborn.

 • Doulas can be fiercely competitive.
 So can nurses, lactation consultants, photographers, and any birth worker running a small business.
 Unfortunately, this is a fact of life in our culture.
+There's just as much hostility towards each other with doulas as there is with nurses.

 • You do you.
 Let their character be their own demise.